Pathoschild/smapi-mod-dump/source/More Fertilizers/README.md

 **Minor incompatibilities**:

-* [Automate](https://www.nexusmods.com/stardewvalley/mods/1063) - organic crops may lose their "organic-ness" if they go through a machine handled by automate.
-Something on my list to fix, but it will probably take some time as I don't want to screw up other mods that also need to patch Automate.
-The remaining fertilizers work fine.
-* [Dynamic Game Assets](https://www.nexusmods.com/stardewvalley/mods/9365) - fertilizers from this mod are not likely to affect DGA crops or fruit trees.
-May fix in the future, but not before the next release of DGA.
+* [Dynamic Game Assets](https://www.nexusmods.com/stardewvalley/mods/9365) - fertilizers from this mod may or may not affect DGA crops.
+Still trying to figure out why.
+(DGA fruit trees are supported.)
-* [Multi Yield Crops](https://www.nexusmods.com/stardewvalley/mods/6069) - fertilizers from this mod will not affect crops produced by Multi Yield Crops.
-Otherwise compatible.
 * [Lookup Anything](https://www.nexusmods.com/stardewvalley/mods/541) will only show these fertilizers as a possible output of the Bone Mill if PFM is installed.
 The bone mill will produce these fertilizers anyways.
 Otherwise fine.
 * [Fish Wells](https://www.nexusmods.com/stardewvalley/mods/7651) do not work with Domesticated Fish Food, as they do not preserve mod data.
 The remaining fertilizers should work, and that mod has settings that let you adjust the fish spawn time.
-* [Smart Building](https://www.nexusmods.com/stardewvalley/mods/11158?tab=description) as of 1.4.0 will place the fertilizers that go into hoedirt fine, but the fruit tree fertilizers and the fish foods it won't handle yet.
-Should be in the next version!
 * No mod will include the Fruit Tree Fertilizers while calculating the age of fruit trees.
 You'll just see the days required decrement by two occasionally.

 **Reporting an incompatibility**